 Paediatric Cardiology Special Interest Post.

-In August 2019 and there will be a 1 year Paediatric Cardiology special interest post available at the LGI with an additional further post in February 2020.
-These posts are for the training of existing paediatric trainees according to the RCPCH approved SPIN module in Paediatric Cardiology (available from the RCPCH website for information).
+In August 2019 and there will be a 1 year Paediatric Cardiology special interest post available at Leeds General Infirmary.
+This post isfor the training of existing paediatric trainees according to the RCPCH approved SPIN module in Paediatric Cardiology (available from the RCPCH website for information).

 This post will initially be offered to the school of paediatrics rotation grid for Yorkshire and Humber trainees.
 If appointable applicants are not attracted to the position from within the deanery, the posts will be nationally advertised.

 These posts are targeted at Level 3 trainees, ST6 and upwards only, but would be most suitable for those in ST7 or ST8.
 This would allow the trainee to spend time in the latter portion of their training maintaining their exposure and interest to cardiology in preparation for appointment to a PEC position.

 These posts are primarily directed towards those trainees who wish to pursue a career as a paediatrician with an expertise in cardiology (as per the SPIN module assessment criteria) but may also be relevant for neonatology or paediatric intensive care trainees wishing to broaden their experience in cardiology.
 Once trainees are appointed to the role they will need to prospectively apply for their SPIN approval via the TPD for Paediatrics to the Specialist Advisory Committee for Paediatric Cardiology.

 At this stage we will not accept applications from Level 2 Paediatric doctors as we would not consider doctors at this stage to be ready to undertake a SPIN module.